Prem-ium/Spotify-Wrapped-365/README.md

 ##### Optional .env:
 `MINUTES`: Number of minutes the program should wait before updating Top Tracks playlist.
 Defaults to 360 minutes (or 6 hours).

+`PUBLIC_PLAYLIST`: Boolean value indicating whether to create a public playlist.
+Defaults to True.

+`RECOMMENDATIONS`: Boolean value indicating whether to generate recommendations (tracks playlist and artists recommendations).
+Defaults to False.

 `KEEP_ALIVE`: Whether to run the flask server or not to keep program from sleeping on replit.
 Defaults to False.